Entity Manager

 You can find it in the appbar as shown below.

 Click on this icon to launch the Entity Manager app.
-The Entity Manager app will open, and default tab is the Home
+The Entity Manager app will open, and default tab is the Home tab, as in the image below.

 In the Entity Manager app, there is a sidebar menu with the following icons.